-"Take a census of the entire assembly of the Children of Israel, by families..."
+"Take a census of the entire assembly of the Children of Israel, according to their families..."
 (1:2)

 The Torah records only the total number of men, and not the number of families, in each tribe.
 Nevertheless, G-d had the families counted, in order to stress the centrality of the family in Judaism.